Aconex/drakov/README.md

 ## Automatic response to OPTIONS requests

-When you run server for testing API on different port than your app is it's handy to allow cross origin resource sharing (CORS).
-For this working you need also to listen on every route for OPTIONS requests.
+When you run server for testing API on different port than your app it's handy to allow cross origin resource sharing (CORS).
+For this to work you need also to listen on every route for OPTIONS requests.

 `drakov -f "../com/foo/contracts/*.md" --autoOptions`